Rookantha Gunathilake: Musical career

 Rookantha began his career in 1976 as a composer.
 However, in 1985, when a vocalist was unavailable for one of his compositions, "Bambara Pahasa," he provided the vocals himself, marking the start of his journey as a singer.
 The track later became part of the "Bambara Pahasa" cassette, released on 31 October 1988.
 His fourth album, Charuka, released in 1997, was named after his daughter Raini Charuka.

 Rookantha also contributed to Jaliya Ranatunga's collection of 12 songs, composing music for two tracks.

 His most iconic concert series, Ru Sanda Rae (translated as "Beauty Moon Night"), debuted in February 1993 at the Elphinstone Theatre in Colombo.
 To date, this concert series has been staged over 300 times worldwide, including in Italy, France, Denmark, Sweden, Germany, Australia, New Zealand, Canada, the UK, the USA, and the UAE.
 Another major event, Rookantha-Chandralekha Live at Stadium, attracted over 15,000 attendees at the Sugathadasa Stadium in August 2009, with tickets selling out weeks in advance.

 In 2019, Rookantha served as a judge on the television reality show Hiru Star.

 Political Harassment

 On 26 January 2000, Rookantha and Chandralekha were attacked by members of former President Chandrika Kumaratunga’s security forces.
 The attackers cut off their hair, poured petrol on their bodies, and looted their belongings.
 Following a legal trial, the perpetrators were convicted, and the Panadura High Court sentenced them to four-and-a-half years in prison in 2013.
 Despite the incident, Rookantha forgave the perpetrators, which contributed to the granting of a presidential pardon by President Mahinda Rajapaksa in 2014, leading to their release.
 After the attack, Rookantha and his family relocated to the United States.

 Political career

 Rookantha returned to Sri Lanka in 2018 with ambitions to enter politics.
-In 2019, he was appointed as the Dambadeniya electorate organiser for the United National Party.
+In 2019, he was appointed the Dambadeniya electorate organiser for the United National Party.